 You may use Fibonacci on different timeframes.
 If Fibo levels on different timeframes converge, these levels become more important.

-There are 2 ways to trade using Fibo retracement tool:
+There are 2 ways to trade using the Fibo retracement tool:

 Beware!
 Fibos can be treacherous…